CANopenNode/CANopenNode/doc/gettingStarted.md

 Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).

-Custom CANopen device can be created based on own Object Dictionary.
-Use *EDSEditor.exe* from https://github.com/robincornelius/libedssharp to generate one.
-It runs in Linux or Windows.
-For principles see *objectDictionary.md*.
+Custom CANopen device can be created based on own Object Dictionary, see README.md.
 There are also many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download, for example CiA401.

 For own CANopen device with own microcontroller, see *deviceSupport.md*.
 There is a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.